-I’ve never been too comfortable with the idea of genetically modified crops.
-There are no proven negative health effects of consuming them, and many people confidently assert that they’re our best bet for feeding a growing population.
+I’ve never been too comfortable with the idea of genetically modifying crops.
+There are no proven negative health effects of consuming GMOs, and many people confidently assert that they’re our best bet for feeding a growing population.
 But I still have my doubts about the necessity of genetic modification.

 A few years back I learned about Monsanto, a company which engineers and sells expensive genetically modified seeds.
-Their seeds are patented, so rather than saving seeds to plant the following year, farmers have to keep buying new ones.
+They patent their seeds, so rather than saving seeds to plant the following year, farmers have to keep buying new ones.
 Farmers caught saving seeds have been sued by Monsanto.
 This seemed unjust; however, I reasoned that the fault lay with Monsanto, not with GMOs themselves.

 More recently, I learned about the environmental impact of this type of growing.
-Traditionally, different crops may be grown together to help fend off pests, and crops are rotated to maintain soil health.
-GMOs are grown as monocultures, i.e. only one crop is grown.
-This has obvious implications for biodiversity; many important species depend on certain plants, which are eliminated to make way for the crop.
+Traditionally, farmers often grew different crops together to help fend off pests, and rotated crops to maintain soil health.
+But farmers who produce GMOs grow them as monocultures, which means they only grow one type of crop on a given piece of land.
+This has obvious implications for biodiversity; many important species depend on certain plants, and farmers may eliminate these to make way for the crop.
 Another issue is that if the crop fails, there’s nothing to fall back on.
 But this is more a consequence of industrial agriculture than GMOs specifically.

 Since many GMOs are engineered to be resistant to certain pests, they can be better for the environment and the health of farm workers as fewer pesticides are used.
 However, their efficacy sometimes declines over time as pests adapt.

-Some GMOs are herbicide-resistant; they can be sprayed with the herbicide glyphosate, (thought to be a human carcinogen) to kill weeds whilst leaving crops unharmed.
+Some GMOs are herbicide-resistant; when farmers spray fields with the herbicide glyphosate (thought to be a human carcinogen), it kills weeds but not the crops.
 But according to the Union of Concerned Scientists, some weeds are becoming resistant to glyphosate, meaning more herbicides have to be used.

 In fact, the increased herbicide use far outweighs the decrease in pesticide use in terms of environmental benefits.
-In 2003-5, UK government research showed that GMOs were linked to a fall in the numbers of butterflies, bees and seeds compared to conventionally grown crops.
+In 2003-5, UK government research showed that GMOs cause a fall in the numbers of butterflies, bees and seeds compared to conventionally grown crops.

-But are GMOs necessary if we want to end starvation?
+But could GMOs feed the world?
 Some evidence now suggests that GMOs haven’t led to a significant increase in crop yields.
-In addition, at least 50% of the world’s grain is fed to farmed animals in rich countries.
-In other words, we only need to grow so many crops to sustain our meat-rich diets.
+Additionally, at least 50% of the world’s grain is fed to farmed animals in rich countries.
+In other words, we only need to grow so many crops in order to sustain our meat-rich diets.
 In fact, we’re already growing more than enough food to end world hunger; we’re just feeding it to farmed animals rather than humans.

 In an attempt to end Vitamin A deficiency in developing countries, which kills 1-2 million people every year, scientists have come up with ‘Golden Rice’ – rice modified to contain beta-carotene.
 This sounds like a good idea, but why is this deficiency so common?

 One reason is that many people formerly obtained beta-carotene from locally grown vegetables like sweet potatoes.
 However, much of the farmland in developing countries is now devoted to growing food for farmed animals.
-82% of starving children live in countries where much of the food grown is fed to animals which are eaten in the West.
+82% of starving children live in countries where much of the food farmers grow is fed to the animals we eat in the West.
 Essentially, the creators of Golden Rice are trying to solve a problem partially created by monocultures with more monocultures.
 It doesn’t seem sustainable.